UsabilityEngineering/uxportfolio-cdelozier/journal-03/journal3.md

 # Using the Logitech Harmony Elite Remote
 by Cody DeLozier on May 9th, 2020

    This weekend I was able to test out my parents’ new smart tv and sound system.
 I was surprised to discover they had decided to go with a universal smart remote, rather than using the remote provided with the TV.
+My original goal in this overall interaction was to use and understand the basic functions of this remote.
 At a first glance, there is a lot going on with this remote not typical in a standard smart TV remote.
 Starting from the top left-hand corner of the remote there is the standard “off” button as expected that powers off the entire system.
 Just below the off button there is a small touch screen that provides the user with several options.
 I discovered if you pick up the remote, the screen will turn on automatically for you displaying the following options: Watch TV, Netflix, Watch a Movie and Sonos (music software).
 You can select any of these options and they will open the specified command on the TV.
 I used Netflix as my choice and discovered the TV turned on and launched Netflix as I had hoped.

 ![](remote1.jpg)

-   p2
+  After closing out Netflix and proceeding to explore more of the available options of the remote, I discovered there are three pages in which you can swipe left and right from on the touch screen.
+I found it useful that the page name is displayed at the top of the screen.
+The first page (Activities) contains the simple open application commands listed above.
+The second page contains Home, Smart Hub and Tools (the other options were not listed as they will rarely be used).
+I discovered the options on the second page are based on what is selected on the Activities page (Netflix, Watch Tv etc.).
+The third page of the touch screen contains the standard numpad to enter letters/numbers for channels if needed.
+I found it extremely difficult to swipe between pages on the tiny little screen making it easy to accidentally click other buttons in the process.
+A settings icon providing basic settings of the remote is located in the top left corner of the touch screen.
+A battery icon is also displayed in the top right corner of remote displaying the current battery life.
+In the process of familiarizing myself with the touch screen I continuously opened a menu with a blank screen and a hand indicating a gesture of some sort.
+Through the testing of this remote I was unable to learn the direct cause of opening this page or what gestures could be used for commands.

 ![](remote2.jpg)

-   p3
+   Below the touch screen are two touch sensitive “Activities” and “Devices” buttons.
+The Activities button takes you to the Activities page as expected and the Devices button pulls up a menu containing all available devices connected to your smart TV.
+I was satisfied to discover these buttons provide feedback when pushed in the form of vibration.

 ![](remote3.jpg)